 Number of life and physical scientists is measured as a proportion of all occupations.

 How competitive is Arizona?

 To gauge Arizona’s relative competitiveness, the share of life and physical scientists as a percentage of all occupations is compared with other U.S. border states.
-Data are provided on annual bases, with indices of percentage change between observed periods.
+Data are provided on an annual bases, with indices of percentage change between observed periods.

 The table on this page displays Life & Physical Scientists as a percent of the total workforce for southern Border States on an annual basis.
 Data are updated following release by the Bureau of Labor Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.

 Bureau of Labor Statistics , Occupational Employment Statistics Survey via NSF Science and Engineering Indicators .
 Value is measured as the percentage of Life and Physical Scientists in each state's workforce.
 Life scientists are identified from standard occupational codes and include agricultural and food scientists, biological scientists, conservation scientists and foresters, and medical scientists.
 Physical scientists are identified from standard occupational codes and include astronomers, physicists, atmospheric and space scientists, chemists, materials scientists, environmental scientists, and geoscientists.
 Data on individuals in life and physical sciences occupations and total occupations come from a survey of workplaces that assigns workers to a state based on where they work.